From Survival to System: Why It Exists and Why It Must Be Tested

 The Spark: Hans Rosling's Legacy

-Eighteen years ago, Hans Rosling's 2006 TED talk "The Best Stats You've Ever Seen" changed my life.
-His way of showing reality with clarity, hope without denial, and data with heart became the first seed of this project.
-Hans Rosling taught me that understanding reality deeply—even when it's complex—is an act of love for humanity.
-Without him, The Emotional Gradient Blueprint would not exist.
+Ninteen years ago, Hans Rosling’s 2006 TED talk “The Best Stats You’ve Ever Seen” changed my life.
+His way of zooming out to reveal patterns invisible up close planted the first seed of this project.
+Without that spark, The Emotional Gradient Blueprint would not exist.

 Discover his brilliance in Hans Rosling's 2006 TED Talk